|

 Dave,

 Wow, you've built a great site!
 I've bookmarked it and plan to spend to "free" time there soon.
 I appreciate your appreciation, Dave, of my web site, Dave.
 No, I make absolutely no money on the site, but being a frustrated writer forces me to seek a low-cost publishing outlet, and the web is the best thing around for that.
-Click to see a full-sized view I have lots of pictures of Tucker, also known as T-Man, or the Whirling Dervish.
+I have lots of pictures of Tucker, also known as T-Man, or the Whirling Dervish.
 One of these days I'm going to write up something about this dog as soon as I figure out the physics of how he packs the energy of a nuclear power plant into his 50 pound frame.

 Regular readers of my site know that the Pope visits Gilbert often, so I'll be sure to tell him about Dave Carnel's toenail fungus remedy when next I see him.
 I'm sure that Prestone would be happy to hear about it too.